 What high school programs does the CCI offer?

-The CCI offers Audio Video Technology for high school credit only.
-This is a three-semester program.
+The CCI offers Audio Video Technology and Marketing for high school credits only.
+These are three-semester programs.
 Students are eligible to participate in 9-12 grade.

 What Dual Enrollment programs does CCI offer?

 The CCI currently offers 11 different Dual Enrollment programs.
 The Dual Enrollment programs include:

 Cosmetology (with optional second year/ advanced level)

 Early Childhood Education

 How do I register for a CCI program?